AndreaHobby/CMS-Data/README.md

 ## Project Overview

 This project uses toe and foot amputation data from CMS's inpatient and outpatient data.
 The goal of this project is to understand the trends in utilization of inpatient and outpatient toe and foot amputation services.
 The chart below shows general trends in amputation.
-I wanted to extend this previous chart until 2016? and make predictions for the next 10 years for toe and foot amputations.
+I wanted to extend this previous chart for only the toe and foot amputations until 2016? and make predictions for the next 10 years for toe and foot amputations.
+I want to know if there was an change in the rate post 2011 as well.

 ![trends](img/trends.PNG)